 For national and local coverage determinations that have insufficient evidence to meet the appropriateness criteria, CMS will consider coverage to the extent the items or services are covered by a majority of commercial insurers.

 - This rule is retrospective and allows device manufacturers that previously received FDA breakthrough status after January 2019 to apply for MCIT.

 - Device manufacturers interested in achieving FDA breathrough status may want to evaluate their new option to apply for MCIT

 - While MCIT only applies to FDA breakthrough technologies, this reinforces the linkage between regulatory and reimbursement pathways and the importance of considering reimbursement prior to laying out regulatory strategy and engaging with the FDA.

 - Press Release: CMS Unleashes Innovation to Ensure our Nation’s Seniors have Access to the Latest Advancements | CMS

 - CMS Final Rule: Fact Sheet

 Global medical device innovators often face similar challenges when bringing novel technologies to the marketplace.
 However, healthcare payment and reimbursement systems throughout the world are complex and vary widely from one country to another, making it critical to understand potential reimbursement risks.

-As a result of these intricacies, global medical device organizations may lack the proper context, experience, and contacts when building effective reimbursement and commercialization strategies—that’s where NAMSA’s international team of reimbursement and market access experts can put their knowledge to work for you.
+As a result of these intricacies, global medical device organizations may lack the proper context, experience and contacts when distinguishing effective reimbursement and commercialization strategies—that’s where NAMSA’s international team of reimbursement and market access experts can put their knowledge to work for you.